fbpx

 NPK ratios of organic fertilizer

 Store-bought organic fertilizers list a ratio of three essential plant nutrients on the package.
 The NPK ratio lists the amounts of nitrogen, phosphorus, and potassium.
-The higher the numbers are, the stronger the concentration of nutrients is (but more is not always better, really high numbers are more a marketing trick than they are useful).
+The higher the numbers are, the stronger the concentration of nutrients is (but more is not always better.
+Really high numbers are more a marketing trick than they are useful).

 Natural products generally show lower numbers in their NPK ratios when compared to synthetic chemical fertilizers.
 This is not a bad thing at all.
 Synthetic chemical fertilizers can be so concentrated that they can burn plants.
 They can also cause excess nutrient runoff into freshwater aquifers (terrible for the environment).
 You’re not necessarily getting less production for your money with a natural fertilizer for plants, but you are getting a safer product because of its slow and steady nutrient release.

 Natural fertilizers for plants are generally applied in bulk when compared to synthetic fertilizers, so they really do need to have lower NPK digits to avoid burning plants.
 They are also biologically active, which can lead to variation in NPK ratio between batches.
 Because of these considerations, some organic fertilizers may not be labeled as “fertilizer” and may not show an NPK ratio.
-In these cases, look for “organic soil amendments”.
+In these cases, look for “organic soil amendments.”

 “Inorganic” materials as organic fertilizers

 The word “organic” has a slightly different meaning in horticulture as compared to chemistry.
-Some fertilizers which are “inorganic” from a chemistry perspective (because they are not derived from living matter) are actually approved for organic gardening.
+Some fertilizers that are “inorganic” from a chemistry perspective (because they are not derived from living matter) are actually approved for organic gardening.
 Many mined minerals in their natural form can be considered acceptable for organic gardening.
 This includes rock dust, diatomaceous earth, and gypsum.

 Finding organic potting soil that is certified as approved for organic gardening - look for the omri label | home for the harvest